guildai/guild.ai/pages/install.md

 ```

 You may alternatively install Guild AI in a Python virtual
 environment.
-Refer to the next section for details.
+Refer to the next sections for details.

-### Install Guild AI using Virtualenv
+### Install Guild AI with Virtualenv

 If you would like to install Guild within a Python [virtual
 environment ->](term:https://virtualenv.pypa.io), run the following: